Clinton Martin, MD, FAPA

 Paulo Marcelo Gondim Sales, MD, MS, is an assistant professor in the Department of Psychiatry and Behavioral Neurobiology at UAB Heersink School of Medicine.

-He received his medical degree from Universidade Federal do Ceara in Brazil, followed by residency training at SUNY Downstate Medical Center and a fellowship in child and adolescent psychiatry at Brown University.
+He received his medical and master’s of science degrees from Universidade Federal do Ceara in Brazil, followed by residency training at SUNY Downstate Medical Center and a fellowship in Consultation-Liaison Psychiatry at Brown University.

 Senthil Rajaram Manoharan, MBBS, MD

 Senthil Rajaram Manoharan, MBBS, MD, has been a psychiatrist at Huntsville Hospital since July 2020.

 He received his medical degree from Madurai Medical College in India where he was awarded their Gold Medal in Psychiatry.
 While continuing his training in India, he received the Best Outgoing Psychiatrist Award from Kasturba Medical College in Manipal.

 After locating to the United States, he completed residency training at Rutgers New Jersey Medical School, and a fellowship in geriatric psychiatry at University of Pennsylvania Health System.

 He is board certified in psychiatry and neurology-psychiatry.

 His areas of interest include geriatric psychiatry, mood disorders, trauma and OCD, addiction psychiatry, behavioral addictions and cognitive rehabilitation in schizophrenia.